wangxiang4/book/docs/math/0 Core Courses/30 Chapter9 permutations and combinations Module1 fundamental theoretical knowledge.md

   ::: wrap
   - ###### __Formula for the number of combinations__: $C_n^m=\frac{n(n-1)\cdots(n-m+1)}{m(m-1)\cdots\,\boldsymbol{\cdot} 2\boldsymbol{\cdot} 1}=\frac{n!}{m!(n-m)!}=\boldsymbol{\frac{A_n^m}{m!}}$.
     - $n$: total number of available items (supply).
-    - $m$: number of elements to choose (demand, order doesn't matter).
+    - $m$: number of elements to choose (demand, order does not matter).
     - one permutation when all or none are selected: $C_n^0=C_n^n=1$.
     - __Example__
       $